The Dashboard

 timestamp >= now()

-This is the default query when the dashboard is opened.
+This is the default query when opening the dashboard.

-Example query to match HTTP traffic with response status code 500:
+Example to show HTTP traffic with status code 500:

 http and response.status == 500